 Happiness affirmations are easy to use and can help anyone to enhance feelings of contentment and happiness.
-The science of happiness is a relatively new field of study, and offers us amazingly beneficial information about how to be happy and successful.
+The science of happiness is a relatively new field of study that offers us amazingly beneficial information about how to be happy and successful.
 Happiness is defined as a sense of “subjective well being,” or a positive way of evaluating our lives.
-Those with high subjective well being are satisfied with their life conditions, have frequent positive feelings and tend to have negative feelings infrequently.
+Those with high subjective well being are satisfied with their life conditions, have frequent positive feelings, and tend to have negative feelings infrequently.

-Affirmations can help you to stay optimistic, and to keep a positive mental outlook -- key happiness skills.
+Affirmations can help you to stay optimistic and keep a positive mental outlook — key happiness skills.